 Mongolia Holidays | Seasons and Festivals in Mongolia 2020

-There are hundreds of reasons to spend our holidays in Mongolia, you can meet the ancient history of warriors like Genghis Khan and royal dynasties, the beauty of nature and nomadic lifestyle.
-You can make your Mongolia holidays plan luxurious and wow without spending too much.
-Half of the amount you spend in Paris, New York, Bangkok or Spain for an average vacation plan can make your holidays in Mongolia super luxurious and amazing.
+There are hundreds of reasons to spend our holidays, you can meet the ancient history of warriors like Genghis Khan and royal dynasties, the beauty of nature and nomadic lifestyle.
+You can make your holidays plan luxurious and wow without spending too much.
+Half of the amount you spend in Paris, New York, Bangkok or Spain for an average vacation plan can make your holidays super luxurious and amazing.

-Before you plan to spend holidays in Mongolia, you need to know a little more about Mongolia so you can plan things accordingly.
+Before you plan to spend holidays in their, you need to know a little more about Mongolia so you can plan things accordingly.

 Festival Season and Holidays in Mongolia

 Festivals usually revolve around cultural presentations, village gatherings, and mega historic events.
 They are the best chance to explore diversified cultures within few hours and interact with locals.
-Here is the small list of festivals in Mongolia which you should accommodate in your Mongolia holidays plan.
+Here is the small list of festivals which you should accommodate in your holidays plan.

 Tsagaan Sar (Mongolian Lunar New Year)